browserengineering/book/book/invalidation.md

         # ...
 ```

-However, recall that with dirty bits we must always think about
+However, recall that with dirty flags we must always think about
 setting them, checking them, and resetting them.
 The `get` method
-automatically checks the dirty bits, and the `set` method
+automatically checks the dirty flags, and the `set` method
-automatically resets them, but who *sets* the `zoom` dirty bit?
+automatically resets them, but who *sets* the `zoom` dirty flags?

-Generally, we need to set a dirty bit when something it depends on
+Generally, we need to set a dirty flags when something it depends on
 changes.
 That's why we call `mark` in the `innerHTML_set` and
 `keypress` handlers: those change the DOM tree, which the layout
 tree's `children` field depends on.
 So since a child's `zoom` field